Integration with React

 useEffect(() => {

-// initialize the Booking component
+// create the Booking instance

 const booking = new Booking(container.current, {});